The Main Road Master Plan supports the recovery between Ferrymead Bridge and Marriner Street, Sumner.

 Economy and business (EB)

 • (EB4) Re-establish supermarket: Foodstuffs re-established the supermarket in 2015 but has since closed it.
-Fletcher Residential Ltd obtained Resource Consent to redevelop the building into a ground floor level commercial unit and 22 first and second floor level residential units in 2023.
+Fletcher Residential Ltd obtained Resource and Building Consents to redevelop the building into a ground floor level commercial unit and 22 first and second floor level residential units in 2023.